dpezely/anagram-phrases/README.md

 4. Any single word where its product exactly matches that of the input phrase may be collected as a candidate within results and then excluded from the search space, having already been consumed.
+5. Per-language filters may be optionally applied to eliminate words beginning with capital letters or all single letter words, except "I" and "a" in English, "y" in Spanish, etc.

 With that simple filtering, the search space becomes greatly reduced.